Occasionally, foreign travel may require the alternate payment method of wire transfers or bank drafts.

 - Currency Type (e.g., Euros, Yen)

-AP has the ability to send Foreign Drafts to all major countries and currencies, and many smaller countries as well.
+Accounts Payable staff have the ability to send Foreign Drafts to all major countries and currencies, and many smaller countries as well.